top of page

 Neisha Dahlstrom Circle of Honor Award

 The Neisha Dahlstrom Circle of Honor Award was named after one of the STEPMC founders.
-This award is chosen to someone who has given time, energy, purpose to fulfill STEPMC's mission and to continue the growth of the program.
+This award is chosen and given to someone who has given time, energy, and purpose to fulfill STEPMC's mission and to continue the growth of the program.

 20241214_105911.jpg